I am a self employed British Sign Language and Deaf Awareness Trainer. I communicate using BSL.

 I set up my own business in August 2010 after I was made redundant from the local college where I had taught for over 25 years.

-I deliver BSL courses at Levels 1, 2 and 3.
+I deliver BSL courses at Levels 1, 2 and 3 also online one to one.
 There is a mixture of deaf and hearing students at various training centres/Deaf centres across the North West.

 I work both daytime and evening time.